Alone on a hill in Agerola, Italy, I sat in the bathroom, looked at my unhappy reflection, and started to draw a self-portrait on the toilet paper.

 Visiting her father’s homeland for the first time, Trene Todd finds herself exactly where she belongs.

-Avoid embarrassment by learning the unwritten social rules of Japanese society with our tips on etiquette in Japan.
+Avoid embarrassment or causing offense by learning the unwritten social rules of Japanese society.